cldeluna/pyats_intro/README.md

 For a while I dismissed it because I thought it was a Python testing framework like PyTest or Unittest but common sense told me there had to be more to it than that.
 After all, why would Cisco develop a Python testing framework?
 Well, because it **IS** a testing framework but for your network rather than for your code!

-PyATS is a **python framework to help you test your network**!
+PyATS is a **Python framework to help you test your network**!
 Like, actual functional testing!!

 - Are all my routes there after my change?
 - What changed from yesterday?